This post is pretty old- if you want to know what’s REALLY up with modern steel road bikes, be sure to check this one, too!

 Right now, there are plenty of cyclists who have never ridden a steel-framed road bike.
 They grew up on aluminum, with carbon, maybe with aluminum with carbon stays.

 Put these cyclists on a quality steel bike, and I promise they’ll rave over the smooth ride.
-They will not, unless that are at the absolute apex of the sport, notice the weight.
+They will not, unless they are at the absolute apex of the sport, notice the weight.

 Let’s call an upper-end steel frame four pounds.
 A carbon frame?
 You can probably get one to about 2.5 pounds.
 That’s 1.5 pounds.
 If you have an extra 1.5 pounds hanging off your torso, don’t look to a lighter frame to make yourself faster.